 Find my post here from the Chronic Illness Bloggers Network where I shared how I wrote a book with chronic pain, chronic fatigue and small children.
 Spoiler alert: Slowly!

-I also host courses, including my virtual wellness studio Wellness for the Chronic Life on Teachable.
+I also host courses, including Yoga for the Chronic Life virtual yoga studio on Teachable.
 I chose Teachable because it was easy to use, the terms (including prices) were clear (this is crucial for me, I will not sign up for something that is not clear on pricing).
 I have created both a membership program and individual courses and have enjoyed every step.
 If you are a course creator, or would like to be, I highly recommend them.

 Teaching Yoga and Meditation